 Notes

-- Keep the cake in the mold until the moment of serving.
-Turn the cake and unmold it at the last minute to ensure the strawberries stay fresh.
+- Keep the cake in the mold (pastry ring) until the moment of serving.
+Decorate the top of the cake at the last minute.

 Nutrition